opf/openproject/docs/installation-and-operations/operation/restoring/README.md

 As the `pg_restore` tries to apply the username from the dumped database as the owner, you might see errors if you restoring to a database with a different username.
 In this case, please add `--no-owner` as a command line argument.

+> **NOTE:** If the backup was made in the OpenProject Enterprise-Cloud, please navigate to [Changing the database schema from cloud to on-premises](./#changing-the-database-schema-from-cloud-to-on-premises)

 #### Troubleshooting

 **Restore fails with something like 'Error while PROCESSING TOC [...] cannot drop constraint'**